EduardBalev/ngx-editorjs2/projects/ngx-editor-js2/README.md

 - Each block maintains its own **FormControl**, enabling real-time data binding.
 - The **editor-level formGroup** acts as a centralized store, making it easier to retrieve or modify block data.
 - Blocks can **interact with services and directives**, enhancing their capabilities dynamically.

+*Custom Block development should be done in the [Ngx-Editor-Js2-Blocks](https://github.com/Ba5ik7/ngx-editor-js2-blocks) MonoRepo.*

 ## License
 MIT License © 2025 [Wesley DuSell](https://github.com/ba5ik7)